dreibh/hipercontracer/README.md

 ```

 ## Further Details
-See the the [manpage of "udp-echo-server"](https://github.com/dreibh/hipercontracer/blob/master/src/udp-echo-server.1) for a detailed description of the available options: ```man udp-echo-server```
+See the [manpage of "udp-echo-server"](https://github.com/dreibh/hipercontracer/blob/master/src/udp-echo-server.1) for a detailed description of the available options: ```man udp-echo-server```